Our ski club members

 by Emilio Trampuz

-Ideally, here are the features we'd like to have in a real skier’s watch:
+Here are the 10 features we'd like to see in a real skier’s watch:

 9. Solar powered, so you don’t have to change batteries every few years, when you least expect it!